JoinColony/coding-challenge-events-list/README.md

 - be sorted reverse chronological _(newest at the top)_
 - contain all the values required in the copy

-The final object/data format you end up with is up to you.
+The final object/data format that feeds into the list Component is up to you.

 ## Submitting results